clemix-fpv/simple-fpv-timer/README.md

  * audio signal on lap count
  * live signal strange view
  * race view, multiple FPV pilots in one frontend (each pilot needs it's own hardware)
+ * WS2812 LED stripe support
+ * Different "Game modes":
+    * Race mode (measure your fastest laps)
+    * CTF (Capture the flag), fly near LED-Stripes and "collect" them with your Team
+    * Spectrum, simple RSSI values of multiple channels.
+Is using one RX5808 to hop from channel to channel and capture signal strength.

 # Installation